EDM-Developers/fastEDM-r/README.md

 status](https://www.r-pkg.org/badges/version/fastEDM)](https://CRAN.R-project.org/package=fastEDM)
 <!-- badges: end -->

-The goal of fastEDM is to …
+The fastEDM package implements a series of tools that can be used for empirical dynamic modeling.
+The core algorithm is written in C++ to achieve a reasonable execution speed.

 ## Installation